RezBuilds/sovereign/README.md

    getent group
    ```

-The above configuration sets up an automatic hidden service that is initiated by Bitcoin Core.
-On the next startup of bitcoin, Bitcoin Core will generate a file called ```onion_private_key``` in the data directory.
+The above configuration sets up an automatic hidden service that is initiated by Bitcoin Knots.
+On the next startup of bitcoin, Bitcoin Knots will generate a file called ```onion_private_key``` in the data directory.
 KEEP THIS SAFE.
 If someone copies this file they can run a server with your .onion address.
 While a malicious party cannot necessarily associate the server with you as a person, as long as your server has the same xxxx.onion address they will know it is run by the same person.

 If you delete this file, the next time bitcoind loads it will generate a new key file and xxxxxxxx.onion address.
 For absolute security delete your ```onion_private_key``` file at each reboot or some frequent interval.